Skip to main content

 Complete your profile

-Provide your business URL and role during first login.
-Intelligence uses this to rank signals.
+Provide your business URL and select your role during first login.
+Intelligence uses your role (Founder, Product manager, Marketing/CMO, Sales, Investor, Growth, or Operator) to rank and frame Intel.
 Without it, personalization cannot work properly.

 2

 Start with the competitors your sales team loses deals to, the ones your customers compare you to, and the one you are most worried about.
-You can always add more later.
+You can always expand later.
+You can follow up to 10 companies.

 3